SAP/luigi/docs/luigi-compound-container-api.md

 ### init

-Manually triggers the micro frontend rendering process when using defer-init attribute
+Manually triggers the micro frontend rendering process when using defer-init attribute.

 Returns **void**